Are you thinking about setting up in Ireland?

 The Companies Registration Office (CRO) is the Irish government body that looks after the public statutory information on companies and business names in Ireland.

-The core functions of the CRO is to incorporate new Irish companies and register business names, receive and register post-incorporation documents.
-They also enforce the Companies Act 2014 in relation to the filing obligations of companies and make company information available to the public.
+The core functions of the CRO are to incorporate new Irish companies, register business names, and receive and register post-incorporation documents.
+They also enforce the Companies Act 2014 concerning the filing obligations of companies and make company information available to the public.

 To view information about Irish companies on the CRO website costs €2.50 per document.
 You need to purchase the documents you want to view.
 For example, to view information about Irish company Directors or view their account details.
-There are some websites, such as Solocheck.ie, that give you some information for free.
+Some websites, such as Solocheck.ie, give you some information for free.

 UK Companies House